 - A. Ensure that employer and apprentice applications are processed in a timely manner.
 Ensure that apprentices are properly registered in conformity with Wisconsin Apprenticeship regulations. - B. Establish Local Standards.
-The local committee must use the State Plumbing Standards for their trade as a guide in the operation of the apprenticeship program in their area.
-Provisions drawn from local collective bargaining agreements must conform to the minimum requirements of the State Plumbing Standards. - C. Development and implement selection procedure and an affirmative action plan for a bias free apprentice selection procedure to meet the requirements of DWD 295 and 296 and the Wisconsin Apprenticeship Manual.
+The local committee must use the State Construction Craft Laborer Standards for their trade as a guide in the operation of the apprenticeship program in their area.
+Provisions drawn from local collective bargaining agreements must conform to the minimum requirements of the State Construction Craft Laborer Standards. - C. Development and implement selection procedure and an affirmative action plan for a bias free apprentice selection procedure to meet the requirements of DWD

+295 and 296 and the Wisconsin Apprenticeship Manual.
 The committee processes applications for apprenticeship and this method must be spelled out clearly in the selection procedures.
-The selection procedures must also be available for applicants to review. - D. Recommend to the BAS credit for previous experience/education in conformity with State Plumbing Apprenticeship Advisory Committee policy and procedures.
-Individuals selected into the apprenticeship program via direct entry and who have received training or employment in an occupation directly or directly related to the occupation in the local standards, will be award Credit for Previous Experience and will pay the apprentice at the wage rate commensurate the awarded credit. - E. Local committees will have a written procedure for assisting apprentices in their area who are out of work, so that the best possible effort can be made to get them back to work. - F. Approve employers for apprenticeship training purposes in accordance with State Plumbing Apprenticeship Advisory Committee Standards (and para.
-VIII E below).
-All employer applications for apprentices must be reviewed by the committee.
-Ensure that employers provide apprentices with the required range of work process experience and safeguard the training of apprentices on the job.
+The selection procedures must also be available for applicants to review.

+D. Recommend to the BAS credit for previous experience/education in conformity with State Construction Craft Laborer Apprenticeship Advisory Committee policy and procedures.

+Individuals selected into the apprenticeship program via direct entry and who have received training or employment in an occupation directly or indirectly related to the occupation in the local standards, will be award Credit for Previous Experience and will pay the apprentice at the wage rate commensurate the awarded credit.